+When an AP affiliated with an AP MLD receives an individually addressed Ack or BlockAck frame from its associated non-AP STA affiliated with an non-AP MLD with the More Data subfield set to 1 and a default mapping is negotiated between them, then at least one of any AP affiliated with the AP MLD should send a trigger frame with sufficient resources to allow the solicited non-AP STA sending at least one QoS Null frame that carries an HT Control field.

+When an AP affiliated with an AP MLD receives an individually addressed Ack or BlockAck frame from its associated non-AP STA affiliated with an non-AP MLD with the More Data subfield set to 1 and a non-default mapping is negotiated between them, then at least one of any AP affiliated with the AP MLD that is operating on the link (receiving link) or another link to which any TIDs that is mapped to the link (receiving link) is also mapped should send a trigger frame with sufficient resources to allow the solicited non-AP STA sending at least one QoS Null frame that carries an HT Control field.

 9.4.1.17 QoS Info field

 TGbe editor: Change the following paragraph as follows:

 (11ax)An HE AP sets the More Data Ack subfield to 1 to indicate that it can generate individually addressed Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1; otherwise, the AP sets the More Data Ack subfield to 0.
 For a non-HE AP, the More Data Ack subfield is reserved.
+An AP MLD sets the More Data Ack subfield to 1 to indicate that it can generate and process individually addressed Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1; otherwise, the AP MLD sets the More Data Ack subfield to 0.

 TGbe editor: Change the following paragraph as follows:

 Non-AP non-HE STAs set the More Data Ack subfield to 1 to indicate that they can process Ack frames with the More Data bit in the Frame Control field equal to 1 and remain in the awake state.
 Non-AP HE STAs set the More Data Ack subfield to 1 to indicate that they can process Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1 and remain in the awake state.
-Non-AP STAs set the More Data Ack subfield to 0 otherwise.(11ax)
+Non-AP STAs set the More Data Ack subfield to 0 otherwise.(11ax) A non-AP MLD sets the More Data Ack subfield to 1 to indicate that it can generate and process Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1; Otherwise the non-AP MLD set the More Data Ack subfield to 0.